Table is the default visualization to display your result set when your query finished processing.

 - Row Number: Display the row number in front of table rows

-- Row Height: Clip (single-line) or wrap (multiple-line) long-content cell
+- Row Height: Clip (single-line) or wrap (multiple-line) long-content cell.
+We recommend Single-line option for better performance

-- Total Row: Display a row with columns' totals
+- Sum Row: Display a row with columns' sums

 - Average Row: Display a row with columns' averages